fmtlib/fmt/doc/syntax.rst

 be the same size as the data to fill it, so that the alignment option has no meaning in this case.

-The *sign* option is only valid for number types, and can be one of the
+The *sign* option is only valid for floating point and signed integer types, and can be one of the following:
-following:

 +---------+------------------------------------------------------------+
 | Option  | Meaning                                                    |